Aniketsah555/A.I-project/README.md

 # A.I-project
-unable to upload similarity .pkl due its large size Problem in fetching poster
+unable to upload similarity .pkl due its large size.

+Problem in fetching poster
 Problem in line 12 , 26 , 46 in app.py